-As the title of the article suggests, this text is about creating a button that will generate a random number.
-Each time the button is pressed a new random number will appear.
+As the title of the article suggests, this article is about creating a button that will generate a random number.
+Each time the button is pressed, a new random number will appear.

 The RAND function is very easy to use.
 This function returns a random number between 0 and 1 as a decimal (excluding 1).
 See the formula for the RAND function below in the illustration.
 This is the format used to input the function manually into a cell.

 After inputting this formula into a cell, a randomized number will appear between 0 and 1.

 To increase the range of numbers for the RAND function, you must multiply the function by multiples of 10.
 The illustration below shows the results after the RAND function is multiplied by 10, 100, and 1000.
 With each randomized range 10, 100, and 100 will be excluded from the results.